pjonsson/datacube-core/docs/installation/database/setup.rst

     # db_username:
     # db_password:

+    [default]
+    # The section named "default" (or "datacube") is used if no environment is specified.
+    #
+    # An environment may be declared as an alias to another environment.
+    # This section sets ``default`` as an alias to the ``production`` environment, ensuring that
+    # the ``production`` environment will be used if no environment is specified.
+    # No other configuration values may be used in an ``alias`` environment.
+    alias: production

     [test]
     # A "test" environment that accesses a separate test database.
     index_driver: default
     db_database: datacube_test

+    [migration]
+    # An environment using the new postgis index driver
+    index_driver: postgis
+    # For both the postgis and postgres index drivers, database connection details may be configured in a single
+    # db_url config entry, instead of the db_username, db_database, db_password, etc.
+    db_url: postgresql://username:password@server.domain:5444/mydb

     [null]
     # A "null" environment for working with no index.